very-cool-name/blog-from-scratch/part_i.md

 };
 ```

 We can't actually just put `union` inside our variant class, so we'll have to improvise.

 How do we allocate enough storage to hold all our types?

 ## Storage
-First of all we need **stack** storage with size equals to `sizeof` of a maximum of sizes of all `Types...`.
-We can do this using `std::array`:
+First of all we need **stack** storage of size equals to maximum in all of `Types...`.
+We can do this using `std::array`.

 ```cpp
 template<typename...
 Types>